ercdndrs/pokemonautomation.github.io/docs/Programs/PokemonSwSh/ShinyHuntAutonomous-Overworld.md

 ## Program Description

 This is the "overworld encounter bot".
-It is the fastest and most advanced of the autonomous encounter bots that this package currently has.
+It is the fastest and most advanced of the autonomous encounter bots for this game.

 This program will randomly seek out and encounter overworld Pokémon until it finds a shiny.